Toloka/docs/en/guide/concepts/accept.md

 ## How do I review the tasks? {#acception}

+{% endcut %}

-#### In the Toloka interface.
-This option is suitable for a small number of tasks.
+{% cut "In the Toloka interface.
+This option is suitable for a small number of tasks." %}

 To accept or reject responses: